n1ay/House-Prices-Prediction/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 ## My approach
-  - Encoding all non-numeric values to numeric using LabelEncoder
+  1. Encoding all non-numeric values to numeric using LabelEncoder
-  - Replacement of all NA/NaN using gaussian random
+  2. Replacement of all NA/NaN using gaussian random
-  - Normalization (0-1 min-max scaling)
+  3. Normalization (0-1 min-max scaling)
-  - Lasso regulrization and useless parameters pruning
+  4. Lasso regulrization and useless parameters pruning
-  - Fitting model with ridge regularization
+  5. Fitting model with ridge regularization
-  - Prediction of test data
+  6. Prediction of test data

+## Possibilities of performance enhancement:
+  - Analyse of error rate
+  - Usage of ensemble learning techniques
+  - Addition of articial features

 ## Acknowledgements
 The [Ames Housing dataset](http://www.amstat.org/publications/jse/v19n3/decock.pdf) was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.